If You Bookmarked Here, You’d Be Home By Now

 Because the internet thrives on traffic, all the good websites with “traffic” in the title were taken.
 So, for the purposes of this blog, I’ve decided to go with the vaguely Trollope-ish “How We Drive,” a phrase that I hope encompasses both the actual process of driving and the larger societal questions of our automobile-driven lives.
 I hope you enjoy the ride…

 This entry was posted on Wednesday, May 14th, 2008 at 9:04 am and is filed under Book News, Etc..
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.